Zetlark28/RTEMS-Rpi3B/README.md

 - Thesis : all files for my thesis
 - SW : all source code of RTEMS
 - HW : kicad
+- Documents : all documents of RTEMS, rpi, kicad ecc.